magento/merchdocs/src/marketing/page-builder-add-product-recs.md

 Use the Product Recommendations content type to add an existing, active [recommendation unit]({% link marketing/create-new-rec.md %}) to a page, block, or dynamic block.

+{:.bs-callout-info}
+Product Recommendations are compatible with Page Builder starting in Magento 2.3.0, but not supported.

 ## Add an existing recommendation unit

 1. Navigate to the Page Builder workspace on the target page.